Configure the Traffic Nodes in an Atlas Cluster

 You may leave this field blank.

 - Timezone Offset: This is used only if the method for choosing traffic nodes is set to Timezone Offset.
 This process involves detecting the time zone setting of the machine hosting the client and using that setting to match the appropriate traffic node which has the closest time zone offset.
 The time zone offset is derived from the customer time zone setting relative to Coordinated Universal Time (UTC).
+For countries or zones that use Daylight Saving Time (DST), enter the currently active time zone for the node in question.
+The cluster offsets for DST automatically.

 - Click Add Traffic Node.